-Counterfeit jeans are made as cheaply as possible using poor quality materials.
-With limited budgets to spend on reproducing the internal look & feel of the jeans, the fakers try to mimic the outside of the style of the garments, without worrying about copying what would be inside genuine jeans.
+Counterfeit jeans are made as cheaply as possible using poor-quality materials.
+With limited budgets to spend on reproducing the internal look and feel of the jeans, the fakers try to mimic the outside of the style of the garments, without worrying about copying what would be inside genuine jeans.

 What this means, is fake jeans will have:

 - Generic riveting stamped inside